It’s Raining, It’s Pouring, Is Mold Growing While I’m Snoring?

-Finally!
-Drought stricken California is getting some significant rain, for the first time in over a year.
-This was written on December 7, 2014 (Pearl Harbor Day) and as of today Oakland, California has received 3.22 inches of rain so far THIS MONTH, and 7.31 inches this season.
+Drought stricken California is getting some significant rain for the first time in over a year.
+As of today Oakland, California has received 3.22 inches of rain so far THIS MONTH, and 7.31 inches this season.
 If this continues, California’s drought woes should be significantly diminished, but mold growth is just getting started.

-However, with heavy rainfall comes a tremendous amount of moisture, leaks and condensation increases, temperatures decrease and the amount of warm, drying daylight decreases.
+With heavy rainfall comes a tremendous amount of moisture; leaks and condensation increases, temperatures decrease and the amount of warm, drying daylight decreases.

 Mold needs 3 conditions for optimal growth:

-- The Right temperature.
-Some mold species can grow at low (below 50 degrees F) and other species at high (above 90 degrees F), but most common mold species that grow indoors grow ideally at 55-85 degrees F. Unfortunately this is the optimal temperature for human comfort.
-So it is unlikely you can keep your home at a temperature that is inhospitable for mold growth.
-So we will not concentrate on that.
+- The right temperature.
+Some mold species can grow at low temperatures (below 50 degrees F) and other species at high temperatures (above 90 degrees F), but most common indoor mold species grow ideally at 55-85 degrees F. Unfortunately this is the optimal temperature for human comfort, so it is unlikely you can keep your home at a temperature that is inhospitable for mold growth.

 - An organic food source.
 Different species of mold like to eat different things, but they all need something organic to munch on.
 Many mold species love cellulose, i.e. wood and paper.
-These are the natural composters and when it rains these species start to eat up all the fallen branches and leaves in the forest, as well as our yards emitting millions of spores that make their way into our homes.
-Inside our homes molds like to eat wood.
-This is what “dry rot” is, fungi usually consisting of 2 species, Ascospores and Basidiospores.
-Other species like to eat paper, such as cardboard boxes, books, and paper backed wallboard, such as sheetrock.
+Molds are natural composters and when it rains these species start to eat the fallen branches and leaves in the forest, as well as our yards, emitting millions of spores that make their way into our homes.
+Inside our homes, molds like to eat wood.
+This is what “dry rot” is, fungi usually consisting of 2 species, Ascospores, and Basidiospores.
+Other species like to eat paper, such as cardboard boxes, books, and paper backed wallboard, such as sheet rock.
 Pennicillium/Aspergillus and Stachybotrys (colloquially known as toxic black mold) are often found on wet or moist paper.
-Cladosporium, the species most often found growing on windowsills and in bathrooms, can eat a variety of Biofilms (household dust consisting of epithelial cells (dead skin cells) insect parts, pet dander, natural fibers such as cotton and linen, etc.).
-Some mold food sources we cannot easily remove from our home such as framing lumber and wallboard, but others we can, such as cardboard boxes.
+Cladosporium, the species most often found growing on windowsills and in bathrooms, can eat a variety of biofilms (household dust consisting of epithelial cells (dead skin cells), insect parts, pet dander, natural fibers such as cotton and linen, etc.).
+Some mold food sources cannot easily be removed from our homes such as framing lumber and wallboard, but others can, such as cardboard boxes.

-- This is the big one and the one I will be giving tips on below.
-Mold needs moisture.
+- Mold needs moisture.
 There is a common saying in our business: “Mold is the symptom, moisture is the problem”.
-Mold growth either needs liquid water or high humidity.
+Mold growth requires either liquid water or high humidity.
 Liquid water can come from condensation on windowsills and in bathrooms, or from leaks, either internal or external.
-Without liquid water mold will not become active unless the humidity is high, usually 60-80% RH depending on the species.
-When the humidity is high enough, mold can become active and grow by absorbing moisture directly from the air.
+Without liquid water mold will not become active unless humidity is high, usually 60-80% RH depending on the species.
+When humidity is high enough, mold can become active and grow by absorbing moisture directly from the air.

-- Clean the roof of any leave or other debris.
+- Clean the roof of any leaves or other debris.

-- Make sure downspouts are in good repair, not clogged, and properly attached any extensions or the site drainage system.
+- Make sure downspouts are in good repair, not clogged, and properly attached any extensions to the site drainage system.